WBGW-FM

-WBGW-FM is a Christian radio station licensed to Fort Branch, Indiana, broadcasting on 101.5 MHz FM.
+WBGW-FM is a Christian radio station licensed to Fort Branch, Indiana, broadcasting on 101.5 FM.
 The station serves the Evansville Metropolitan Area.
 WBGW-FM is owned by Music Ministries Inc., and is an affiliate of Thy Word Network.

 The WBGW tower facilities, located in Gibson County, Indiana, are also licensed for use by NOAA's National Weather Service All Hazards Radio network, KIG76, from Paducah, Kentucky.

 Simulcasts

 The station is simulcast on 88.7 WBHW in Loogootee, Indiana, 91.7 WBJW in Albion, Illinois, and 94.5 WBFW in Smith Mills, Kentucky.
 Thy Word Network is also heard in Owensboro, Kentucky through a translator on 106.5 FM and Tell City, Indiana through a translator on 93.7 FM.